coding-to-music/coding-to-music.github.io/docs/source/help.rst

   :local:

-About
+About Me
 ---------------------------------------------------

-For further information, please visit https://github.com/coding-to-music
+For further information, please visit my GitHub profile, has links for more information

+https://github.com/coding-to-music